kyma-project/control-plane/docs/kyma-environment-broker/03-04-hyperscaler-account-pool.md

 ## EU Access

 The EU access regions need a separate credentials pool.
-The secret contains the additional label **euAccess** set to `true`.
-This is the example of a secret that stores EU access hyperscaler credentials:
+The Secret contains the additional label **euAccess** set to `true`.
+This is an example of a Secret that stores EU access hyperscaler credentials:

 ```yaml
 apiVersion: v1